We have entered an era where the visual internet is no longer what it used to be.

 The once-revolutionary H1, H2, paragraph text, and one single image placed to visualize your story, is now a saturated format.
 We now want responsive storytelling with full-size photographs, parallax scrolling, and maybe a few data-heavy animations to top it all off.

 Not only do we want to be convinced by the words of the stories we are told, but we also want them to be brought to us in the most interactive, exciting ways.
-Naturally, publishers and brands alike are now experimenting with formats that can engage their audiences.
+Naturally, publishers and brands are experimenting with formats to engage their audiences.

 Good visualization should be sound, meaning the design should be appropriate for the information it describes.
-It should be useful, enabling the viewer to derive meaning from it; and of course, beauty, it should have an aesthetic appeal that attracts the viewer’s attention and provides a pleasing visual experience.
+It should be useful, enabling the viewer to derive meaning from it – and it should have an aesthetic appeal that attracts the viewer’s attention and provides a pleasing visual experience.

 By definition, visual storytelling is the use of images, videos, infographics, presentations, and other visual elements, to craft a story.
 It is a way to draw attention to content in the age of infobesity.